SteamClientHomebrew/Millennium/README.md

 # Addons

 Installing addons--like plugins and themes--is easy.
-All you need to do is select and download an addon/theme from the community tab inside the Millennium app.
+All you need to do is select and download an addon/theme from the [community](https://millennium.web.app/themes).